gary-dalton/RCleaningData/CodeBook.md

 ###Cleaning of the data

 The run_analysis.R script, loads the original test and trials data.
 These data are stripped of columns without mean or standard deviation.
 This data is then combined with the subject and activity columns.
 A final step takes the mean of each column grouped by subject and activity.

+Restated, the final outputted data includes only the mean of the means and standard deviations grouped by activity and subject.

 ##Description of the variables in the _summarySamsungActivity.txt_ file

 The file contains a data.frame with 180 observations of 68 variables.
-All data has been normalised into a range between -1 and 1.
+Subject and Activity are grouping variables.
+All the other variables are the **means** of the indicated measurement.
+Thus, tBodyAcc.mean.X is the mean of the time body acceleration means on the X axis.
+Also, tBodyAcc.std.X is the mean of the time body acceleration standard deviations.

 - Subject
 - Activity